codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 .. literalinclude:: sessions/014.php

-Pushing new value to session data
+Pushing New Value to Session Data
 =================================

 The ``push()`` method is used to push a new value onto a session value that is an array.